NPMR Grant

 Early 2024, Dr Jas Gurung, Dr Raju’s second in command, had to move back to Pokhara to support an elderly parent, his wife and two children remaining in KTM.
 He has returned to clinical work at Green Pastures Hospital GPH, where he worked before he trained in PMR.
 We hope he can continue to participate in the fellowship program and he is at this point still participating in our meetings.
 We hope that this challenge will be turned into an asset.
 For example, there are at GPH a number of stroke patients (10 at the time of writing) that could make this a good rehab rotation.

 Feb 19-24 2024 Dr Dhakal attended the annual meeting of the Association of Academic Physiatrists (AAP) in Orlando.
-This year was his first within a 3-year AAP leadership award which includes annual attendance at the Annual Meeting, and participation in a three-year course, the Program for Academic Leadership (PAL) each year.
-SpiNepal paid for his attendance at the affiliated meeting of Residency and Fellowship Program Directors (RFPD) as well as the air fare (c $3300).
-He plans to also attend the next meeting in Phoenix.
+This year was his first within a 3-year AAP/GAPS (Global Academic Physiatry Subcommittee) leadership award which includes attendance at the Annual Meeting, and participation in a three-year course, the Program for Academic Leadership (PAL) each year.
+Thanks for this are due to colleagues and AAP members Christine Groves and Heakyung Kim and the generosity of the Association.
+SpiNepal paid for his first year’s attendance at the affiliated meeting of Residency and Fellowship Program Directors (RFPD) as well as the annual air fares (c $3300).
+The next meeting was planned in Phoenix.

 April 28 2024 Nepal PM&R Syllabus was virtually complete: https://docs.google.com/spreadsheets/d/1wZf6vLvq8SZEbbg4eChBoH6qp9xGTZoFpPS2QRooquc/edit?usp=sharing